microsoft/cobalt/docs/2_QUICK_START_GUIDE.md

 ## Conclusion

 Completion of this quickstart guide means that you have used the Azure Hello World CIT to deploy Azure infrastructure from your local device.
 You have also torn down the infrastructure along with the associated workspace files created for managing the state of the infrastructure.
-These steps have effectively been an introductory exercise of Cobalt's CIT (/kɪt/) developer workflow. (i.e. create/choose a template ---> init ---> workspace (local or remote) ---> apply ---> plan ---> destroy)
+These steps have effectively been an introductory exercise of Cobalt's CIT (/kɪt/) Developer Workflow. (i.e. create/choose a template ---> init ---> workspace (local or remote) ---> apply ---> plan ---> destroy).
+You should already be familiar with this workflow if you've had prior experience deploying infrastructure using Terraform.

 ### **Recommended Next Step:** *[Cobalt Templating from Scratch](./3_NEW_TEMPLATE.md).*